MinaProtocol/mina/automation/terraform/modules/services/daemon/README.md

 `container_version`: The version of the container to be used when deploying the Daemon Service

-`coda_wallet_keys`: A space-delimited list of AWS Secrets Manager secret IDs
+`mina_wallet_keys`: A space-delimited list of AWS Secrets Manager secret IDs

 `aws_access_key`: An Access Key granting read-only access to Testnet Secrets